 Contact Paul Davis for all your property damage needs.
 (734) 249-9904

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as you possibly can.

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for us to arrive, below are some tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for help to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
+- Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

 - Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Do not use a vacuum cleaner.)
+(Never use the vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpet with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid being on carpet if at all possible.
+- Carpets: Avoid walking on carpet when possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.
+- Ceilings/Walls: Do not wipe or attempt to wash ceilings and other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

 - Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.

-If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your home or business is damaged by fire, water, mold, storm or other disaster, Call Paul!